Can You Tell If Someone Has Muted You on Snapchat?

 You may not be blocked of course.
 The person may have deleted Snapchat or not be using their account anymore.
 With more and more people withdrawing from social media, this is entirely possible.
 If you are real friends and not just Snapchat friends, call them and talk about it.

-Deleting you as a friend is usually a last resort but can happen.
-The person doesn’t mute you or block you but just unfriends you within the app.
+As mentioned, blocking a friend is usually a last resort.
+The person doesn’t mute you or remove you but fully unfriended you within the app.
 You won’t be notified is someone has deleted you on Snapchat but there are signs.

 The main sign is that the person remains in your friends list but any message you send them remains in gray Pending status.
-Of course, this may be because they aren’t using Snapchat right now rather than they have deleted you so check before you react.
-If the message changes to pink, purple or blue, it means the message has been delivered and read.
+Of course, this may be because they aren’t using Snapchat right now.
+This could be purely technical and mechanical and have absolutely no emotional ramifications, so before you react, research.
+It might be worth it to send them a message on another form of social media, if you’re typically close and copacetic.

 You can also check by searching for their username from within Snapchat.
 If you can still see their Snapscore, you are still friends.
 If you can no longer see their Snapscore, you are not friends.

-It is too easy to react badly on social media which is one reason people are leaving.
-If you find you have been blocked or deleted on Snapchat, don’t react immediately.
+The great thing about social media is that you’re able to share your thoughts and feelings with others immediately.
+The worst thing about social media is that sometimes, you’re not sharing the best of your thoughts and feelings with others immediately.
+If you find you have been blocked or deleted on Snapchat, pause and thing before you react.
 Sit back and think as dispassionately as possible about the reasons why.
 Then check your facts.
 The person may have shut down their Snapchat account.
 They may be busy, on vacation or something else.
 It may not even be about you.

-If it is just you, talk to them reasonably about it.
+If it is just you, and you feel the friendship is worth salvaging, talk to them reasonably about it.
 Find out what happened and why they did what they did.
 You may indeed have done something they interpreted as out of order and you can repair the relationship quickly.
 Some friends are disposable and that’s fine.
 Others are worth keeping around.
 It’s up to you to choose which is which.

 Want more insight into handling your Snapchat account?
 We’ve got the resources you need!